Sumitmathur12/ReactTO-DO/README.md

 ## 🚀 Getting Started

-To run this project locally on your machine:
+To run this project locally:

 ```bash
 # 1️⃣ Clone the repository